Garage-ISEP/GarageBot/README.md

 * Pull request must be done to merge branch to the dev one
 * ⚠️⚠️ .env file must be added to the root in order to run the bot ⚠️⚠️
 * indentations are set to "space: 2"
+* A mysql db must be available without root password through a docker stack or in local

+## Instructions for deployment
+* Download docker desktop
+* RUN 'docker-compose up -d --build' in your terminal